Welcome from the Chair

-Division of Nutrition Data Sciences, Freidman School of Nutrition Science and Policy, Tufts University, 150 Harrison Avenue, Boston, MA 02111, USA
+Division of Nutrition Data Sciences, Freidman School of Nutrition Science and Policy, Tufts University, Boston, MA, USA

 development of statistical, mathematical and computational models for climate-sensitive infectious diseases; the use of big data, novel information sources and tools, including GIS and remote sensing in public health applications and environmental researc

 California Department of Public Health, 850 Marina Bay Parkway, State Public Health Agency, Richmond, CA, USA

 Reproductive epidemiologist (pregnancy outcomes, fertility, menstrual function and hormones) looking at effects of environmental factors, also on children's health (autism, puberty).
 Exposures of concern include endocrine disruptors, solvents, air polluti